openethereum/openethereum.github.io/FAQ-Basic-Operations,-Configuration,-and-Synchronization.md

 ## How to launch Parity using the command line on Windows?

-1. Make sure you close parity and that no parity process is running (using Ctrl + Alt + Esc)
+1. Make sure you close parity and that no parity process is running (using <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>Esc</kbd>)
 1. Navigate in Windows Explorer to the Parity folder where parity.exe is, it should be located in `C:\Program Files\Parity Technologies\Parity`
 1. Highlight the complete folder path in the top pane, type `cmd` and hit Enter
 ![windows pane](/images/windows-explorer-cmd.jpeg)
-1. This opens a command line windows in the Parity folder, you can launch parity with [CLI flags](https://wiki.parity.io/Configuring-Parity.html#cli-options)
+1. This opens a command line window in the Parity folder, you can launch parity with [CLI flags](https://wiki.parity.io/Configuring-Parity.html#cli-options)

+## How to launch Parity using the command line on Mac OSX?

+1. Make sure you close parity and that no parity process is running. ([See here how to kill a process](http://osxdaily.com/2012/03/02/force-quit-mac-apps/))
+1. Press <kbd>CMD</kbd> + <kbd>Space</kbd> to open spotlight search
+1. Type `terminal` and hit return to open Terminal app.
+1. Type or paste `/Applications/Parity\ Ethereum.app/Contents/MacOS/parity` in the terminal, you can launch parity with [CLI flags](https://wiki.parity.io/Configuring-Parity.html#cli-options) if needed.

 ## How to generate a new hardcoded sync block for Parity light client?